vv1ck/Scanner-web/README.md

 # Scanner-web
+-
--Tool function:
+Tool function:
--1 Extract links from the website
+-Extract links from the website
--2 Information about the domain and website
+-Information about the domain and website
--3 Check out website ports
+-Check out website ports
 -
 By JOKER / https://t.me/vv1ck
 -